 The conference was led by British Prime Minister David Lloyd George, French Prime Minister Georges Clemenceau, US President Woodrow Wilson and Italian Prime Minister Vittorio Orlando.

 The treaty produced at the conference was drafted primarily by France, Britain and the United States.
-Minor Allied powers had little say, while the Axis powers had no say whatsoever.
+Minor Allied powers had little say, while the Central Powers had no say whatsoever.

 In an attempt to balance out Clemenceau’s desire for revenge, the treaty included some of Wilson’s Fourteen Points, which espoused his idea of bringing about “a just peace” rather than just a rebalancing of power.
 But in the end, the agreement saw Germany severely punished.